India: Court rules in favor of Hindus over Ayodhya temple-mosque dispute | DW | 09.11.2019

 India's top court on Saturday ruled in favor of Hindus in the decadeslong land title dispute between Hindus and Muslims in the far-north town of Ayodhya.

-A separate 5 acre (2.02 hectare) piece of land in the town should be given over to Muslim groups to build a new mosque, the court said.
+A separate 2 hectare (5 acre) piece of land in the town should be given over to Muslim groups to build a new mosque, the court said.

-The 5-judge bench, which had been sitting since August on the issue, observed that the destruction of the mosque was a violation of law.
-However, their ruling was unanimous.
+The five-judge bench, which had been sitting since August, observed that the destruction of the mosque was a violation of the law.
+However, its ruling was unanimous.

 Read more: Why Kartarpur corridor is unlikely to defuse India-Pakistan tensions